Master Craps Strategy: Expert Tips for Betting Systems

-This comprehensive guide will teach you the best craps bets to optimize your chances of beating the house.
-We’ll cover everything from basic strategy like the pass and don’t pass bets to more advanced tactics like taking advantage of free odds.
-You’ll also learn which sucker bets to avoid that have a massive 16% house edge.
+Our guide will teach you the best craps bets to optimize your chances of beating the house.
+We’ll cover everything from basic strategy like the pass and don’t pass bets to more advanced tactics like taking advantage of free odds!

 What separates dice from other casino games like Roulette or BlackJack is that each bet offers different odds and accompanying house edges.
 It is crucial to know the odds before tailoring your best strategy for craps.